droveda/az-204-study/NOTES02.md

 Industry-standard protocol for authorization, a set of standards on how clients can authorize thenselves to access a resource.
 A web application on behalf of a user wants to access a resource that is in the Azure Storage Account, we can use the Authorization Code Flow.

+OAuth - Standard when it comes to authorization - it just provides the flow of how authorization should work.
+When trying to access the Graph API, we first sent a request to get an access token, a bearer token was returned.
+Here the grant_type was mentioned as client_credentials.
+This is a type when it comes to OAuth.
+This is used by applications that need to get access token outside of the context of a user.

 ##### Oauth Grant Types
 1. Client Credentials (https://www.oauth.com/oauth2-servers/access-tokens/client-credentials/)